galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 Firstly, you are required to create and start replated components.

 You are able to use WLST for Forms and Reports configuration.
-- SSH to adminVM and switch to `oracle` user.
+- SSH to adminVM and switch to root user
+- Stop admin server: `sudo systemctl stop wls_admin`
+- and switch to `oracle` user.
 - Prepare Python script to create Forms component.
   ```shell
   cat <<EOF >create-forms3.py